cirocki/italian_restaurant_gatsby_website/README.md

 ## Design

 Website of a traditional Italian restaurant.
-Black, white and gold are probably not associated with food, but I wanted to deviate a bit from the standards in this design.
+Black, white and gold colors are probably not strongly associated with food, but I wanted to deviate a bit from the standards in this project.
 My goal was to design a modern website layout (at least resembles webdesign 3.0).
 At the same time, with the help of typography and a few small elements, I wanted to maintain the traditional and elegant character of the restaurant.

 ## Coding